Justice-Through-Code/spring_2021/lessons/23_git_merge_conflicts/git_merge_conflict_lesson.md

 In order to check whether there are changes on the remote version of the code, we then need to use `git status` to show us a comparison between our version of the world and what exists on the remote.

-Typically, you will either already be in sync with the remote branch or you will need to "pull" the changes.
+Typically, you will either already be in sync with the remote branch or you will need to *merge* the changes.
+* Actually, `git pull` is really a combination of `git fetch` and then `git merge`.
+* So, after you've run `git fetch`, you can run `git merge` (this is equivalent to running `git pull`, just separated into 2 steps)

 Here is an example of what your system might look like after fetching: